Getting from Cancun to Merida Mexico is easy to do. This is a popular route for tourists embarking on their Yucatan itineraries.

 In late 2023, a Maya train is due to open.
-The train will connect all major towns, cities, and archeological sites in the Yucatan peninsula making it easier for tourists to travel around independently.
+The train will connect all major towns, cities, and Mayan ruins in the Yucatan peninsula making it easier for tourists to travel around independently.

 The train will run from Cancun to Merida and vice versa.
 The routes will extend all the way to Palenque in Chiapas.
 From there, it will be easy to travel onwards to San Cristobal de Las Casas, Tuxtla Gutierrez, Chiapa de Corzo, etc.